 “Who am I in my horses eyes” is a phrase I have heard Bent say many times and this is constantly in my thoughts as I train.

-I also have found that Manolo Mendez has a wonderful ethos with his horses which resonates with me and so I follow his work very closely, taking as many opportunities as I can to learn from him and I am finding it consistently in alignment much of the time with AAoR.
+I also have found that Manolo Mendez has a wonderful ethos with his horses which resonates with me and so I follow his work very closely, taking as many opportunities as I can to learn from him and I am finding it mostly in alignment with AAoR.

 I love to ride but I also really enjoy working horses from the ground as I find that the Work in Hand, – AAoR lunging, Long Reining and Groundwork, is wonderful for developing trust and connection and education is almost a by product.

 I am currently studying an Advanced Animal Training Course with Karolina Westlund Friman